uwhackweek/hackweeks-as-a-service/docs/services/lead-eScience.md

 # Lead Hackweek Coordinator for eScience

-The Lead Hackweek Coordinator provides oversight and direction to the eScience Team to ensure all components of the hackweek come together.
+The Lead Hackweek Coordinator has a background in team leadership and science collaboration.
+They provide oversight and direction to the eScience Team to ensure all components of the hackweek come together.

 ::::{grid}
 :gutter: 2